-Aside from the tables in front of the counter, they also have tables a few steps away from the main store.
+Aside from the tables in front of the counter, they also have some tables a few steps away from the main store.

-We ordered my favorite Filipino breakfast: Batangas Beef Tapa (Php 90), served with 2 eggs freestyle, garlic rice and tomato pesto.
+We ordered my favorite Filipino breakfast: Batangas Beef Tapa (Php 90), served with 2 eggs freestyle, garlic rice, and tomato pesto.